beaverbuilder/documentation/bb-ai/developer/index.md

 - PHP 8.2 or later.
 - WordPress 6.7 or later.

-Beaver Builder AI is beta software, and internal APIs may change between releases.
 The most stable extension points are the [hooks](hooks.md), which include the form action registry and the capability filters.
 Extensions that target the PHP layer follow standard WordPress plugin development practices.